olets/ScreenshotFrames/README.md

 ## Available Frames

-These are the frames supported in *screenshot-frames.min.css*.
+*screenshot-frames.min.css* supports Chrome&trade;, iPad Air&reg;, iPhone&reg;, Mac&reg; monitor (Thunderbolt display), MacBook&reg;, PC monitor (Dell&trade; Ultrasharp display), and Safari&reg;.

-If you don't need them all, consider using the lighter-weight *screenshot-frames-basics.min.css*, which only includes support for Safari&reg;, iPad&reg;, and iPhone&reg;.
+If you don't need all that, consider using the lighter-weight *screenshot-frames-basics.min.css*, which only includes support for Safari, iPad, and iPhone.

-You can also build your own custom set of frames (requires node): clone or download the repo, edit *src/screenshot-frames-custom.less* as necessary, and then in the ScreenshotFrames directory run `npm install` (may require `sudo npm install` depending on your setup) and `gulp build:custom`.
+You can also build your own custom set of frames (requires node): clone or download the repo, edit *src/screenshot-frames-custom.less* as necessary, and then in the ScreenshotFrames directory run

+	$ npm install
+	$ gulp build:custom

+(Depending on your setup, you may need to do `sudo npm install`.)
+Your custom frame set will be saved as *screenshot-frames-custom.min.css`*.

 #### Browsers